Tiffilore/Monkey_Business/evaluator/README.md

 Consistency is being tested in `TestEvalToBoolConsistency`, while correctness is being tested in `TestEvalToBoolCorrectness`.

-In the current implementation, `TestEvalToBoolConsistency` succeeds, but that can easily change if we opt to change the implementation, since evaluation to booleans is implemented twice in the code: for conditions with the help of the function `isTruthy` and for prefix expressions with a BANG operator in `evalBangOperatorExpression`.
+In the current implementation, `TestEvalToBoolConsistency` succeeds, but that can easily change if we opt to change the implementation, since evaluation to Booleans is implemented twice in the code: for conditions with the help of the function `isTruthy` and for prefix expressions with a BANG operator in `evalBangOperatorExpression`.
 It thus may serve as a regression test.

 `TestEvalToBoolCorrectness` does not suceed, since it needs to be specified correctly first.
 I wanted to leave the specification open at this stage.
 A further test could specify and thus test the exact error messages for the cases, in which we expect an expression used in a Boolean context evaluating to an error object.